webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

     - Hard to scale.
   - Hypervisors are **software** programs that create and **manage virtual machines (VMs)** on a single physical server.
 They play a crucial role in achieving high availability and scalability.
 - High Availability and Scaling in Hypervisors: _Anti-affinity_
-  - Spreading **VMs** over **multiple machines**.
+  - deliberately **distributes** VM instances across **multiple hosts** to avoid **single points of failure**.
+  - increases failover.
   - **Pros**
-    - Scaling, redundancy easier.
+    - Scaling, redundancy, failover.
   - **Cons**
     - can be more difficult to monitor.
+    - slower performance.
 - High Availability and Scaling in Oversubscription: _Compute_
-  - Oversubscription allows cloud providers to allocate more resources (CPU, RAM, storage) than the physical server has available.
-This can be effective for workloads with variable resource demands and improves overall utilization.
-However, it can also lead to performance issues if resources become overcommitted.
+  - Oversubscription **allocates more resources** (CPU, RAM, storage) **than** the physical server has **available**.
-  - Sharing CPU cores among multiple VMs.
-  - Becomes a real problem when you don't have the dedicated resources(public cloud).
-  - You must have private cloud dedicated resources to guarantee .
+  - Compute: CPU power and memory space.
+  - Monitoring is important to ensure that all available compute resources are not actually consumed and that scaling is configured.
 - High Availability and Scaling in Oversubscription: _Network_
-  - Sharing network bandwidth among multiple VMs.
+  - Network over-allocation offers more network bandwidth for use than is actually available.
+  - Can be avoided with Virtual Private Networks(VPN).
 - High Availability and Scaling in Oversubscription: _Storage_
-  - Sharing storage capacity among multiple VMs.
+  - Storage capacity may be oversold to consumers by CSPs.
+  - Storage capacity is usually easy to add, however, so the larger concern is IOPS and overall read/write speed for storage resources.
 - High Availability and Scaling: _Regions and Zones_
   - Cloud providers offer services across multiple geographically **distributed** regions and zones.
 This provides **redundancy** and ensures that applications are **available** even if there is an outage in one region.
   - Geographically distinct areas with multiple data centers.